rouge8/hitsearch/README.markdown

 Dependencies can be removed with `remove-dependencies.sh`.

+# What are all these files? (interesting version)

+If you're just interested in the important and interesting stuff, I recommend looking at:

+- hitsearch/crawler/crawler.py is the actual threaded crawler.
+- hitsearch/search/management/commands/crawl.py is the django command hook that handles interaction between the crawler and the database.
+- hitsearch/HITS.py implements HITS
+- hitsearch/query.py does all the queries
+- hitsearch/search/models.py contains our database models

-# What are all these files?
+# What are all these files? (complete version)

 That's a terrific question.
 There's a lot of stuff going on.
 Let's start in this directory.